 The purpose of the field experience is to allow counseling students to apply basic knowledge, skills, and professional values to actual practice settings specific to the emphasis of their program of study.
 Practicum and internship students ground their work in theory and discuss their work accordingly.
 The on-site field experience provides an opportunity to integrate theory and practice.
 The field experience is a reciprocal arrangement: counseling students exchange their work in return for on-the-job training and experience in the field.
 The end result ultimately is the promotion of professional development, integration of skills, theoretical knowledge, and the reinforcement of competence.
 The program is designed to reinforce in the counseling student a sense of professional identity.
 The field placement setting; the interaction of staff, clients, and students; the realities and responsibilities of the helping process; and the conscious application of ethical principles combine to promote the personal knowledge and commitment to enter the field of counseling.
+Students should consult the Field Experience Handbook in conjunction with the catalog for all details and expectations.

 All students in the Master of Arts in Counseling Program are required to complete a 100 hour Practicum (3 Sem. hrs.)
 In addition, all students complete at least two terms of Internship for a total of 600 hours (3 Sem. hrs. of Internship I and 3 Sem. hrs. of Internship II).
-The program is designed to allow students the flexibility to complete internships I and II in as few as two terms or as many as four terms by enrolling in 1 to 3 semester hours per term.
+The program is designed to allow students the flexibility to complete internships I and II in as few as two terms or as many as six terms by enrolling in 1 to 3 semester hours per term.